Wolfson Postgraduate Scholarships in the Humanities

 The Wolfson Foundation awards funding to outstanding students who demonstrate the potential to make an impact on their chosen field.
 Wolfson Scholarships will be awarded to academically excellent applicants who should, ideally, aspire to an academic career.
-There are two scholarships available for 2021/22 which will be awarded to the top candidates across all Subject Disciplines of History, Literature and Languages.
+There are three scholarships available for 2022/23, which will be awarded to the top candidates across all Subject Disciplines of History, Literature and Languages.

 - some research and training costs.

-One of our lecturers, Dr Lola Boorman, would be very pleased to discuss her previous experience as a Wolfson Scholar with you.
+One of our lecturers, Dr Lola Boorman, would be pleased to discuss her previous experience as a Wolfson Scholar with you.
 Please feel free to get in touch with Lola at firstname.lastname@example.org with specific questions about the application process or how Wolfson funding works.

 Open to International (including EU) and UK (home) students.

-In order to be eligible you must have an offer for a place on a course in one of the following departments:
+To be eligible, you must have an offer for a place on a course in one of the following departments: